aptech/docs/docs/CR-setwind.rst

 Purpose
 ----------------

 Sets the current graphic panel to a previously created graphic panel number.

 ..
 NOTE:: This function is for use with the deprecated PQG graphics.
-Use plotLayout instead.
+Use :func:`plotLayout` instead.

 Library
 -------